alvinmhabieb/Portfolio/README.md

 ## Connect with Me

 I am always eager to connect with fellow data professionals and enthusiasts.
-Feel free to reach out to me on [https://www.linkedin.com/in/alvinmhabieb/] or drop me an email at [alvinmhabieb@gmail.com].
+Feel free to reach out to me on Linkedin [https://www.linkedin.com/in/alvinmhabieb/] or drop me an email at [alvinmhabieb@gmail.com].

 Thank you for visiting my Data Analytics & Business Intelligence Portfolio.
 I hope you find these projects insightful and inspiring.